Githubsriel/sound-cloudripper/README.md

 ---
 ### Running the Application
-The application now provides a graphical user interface (GUI) for entering inputs and starting/stopping the script.
+The application provides a graphical user interface (GUI) for entering inputs and starting/stopping the script.
 After running the script, you can:
 - Enter the artist URL, client ID(s), number of threads, and proxy file.
 - Optionally, test a specific private track URL to verify if it belongs to the selected artist.
 - Click the "Start" button to begin the bruteforce process.